Plasmmer/Omni-Link/README.md

 ## Omni-Recite

-Instead of duplicating the same text on same network (Omni-Link's purpose is to duplicate content on different platforms), get text from sources.
+Instead of duplicating the same text on same network (Omni-Link's purpose is to duplicate content only on different platforms), it gets text from sources.

 With the Recite principle, you can get text in a Markdown doc or HTML site directly from a JSON file.